Cloud Agent Health, Resource Locking, and Scheduling

 Use this page to understand how BenchCI decides whether a cloud-connected bench is ready to receive hardware test runs.

-BenchCI v0.7 adds a reliability path across the Agent, backend, scheduler, and dashboard:
+BenchCI includes a reliability path across the Agent, backend, scheduler, and dashboard:

 Agent checks bench health